-Katherine Ruiz MA, NCC, LMFT
+Katherine Ruiz MA, LMFT

 We asked our marriage counselors a few questions about their work so you can get to know them a little better.
 Read Katherine’s answers below.